commaweed/random-js/README.md

-### prototype
-	* is an Object itself
-	* whenever you create an object, it gets a default prototype (e.g. Object.prototype; Person.prototype) -- when using "new FunctionConstructor()", the prototype is assigned to the instance upon creation -- every object has a prototype and it is how javascript shares code -- you can think of prototypes as "fallback objects"; if it cannot find a function, it will look up the chain for a prototype that might have the function o this is how ES5 did inheritance
-		-- all objects inherit from Object, which also has a prototype o if you call personObject.someMethod(), if not in personObject
-				+ it will look in personObject's prototype object (i.e. personObject.__proto__), and if not there
-				+ it will look in Object's prototype (i.e. personObject.__proto__.__proto__), and if not there
-				+ throws an error
-			o this is known as the prototype chain
-		-- the browser will use the __proto__ for the object's prototype (not meant to be used by programmers) o it is present on every object
-	* ways to assign functions to prototypes (properties behave similarly) -- Person.prototype.functionName = function() {}; // will add this function to the Person's prototype object (i.e. {}) -- Person.prototype = { functionName() {} }; // can be used to assign many things at once to a prototype (because it is an object) o this will replace the prototype object and so a function constructor will lose the constructor() method (DON'T DO IT THIS WAY) o one way to create a new object using prototype is:  const p2 = new p.__proto__.constructor(); (demonstrational of function constructor low-level)
-	* the fallback of all objects is eventually Object.prototype (not Object and not Object.prototype.__proto__)
-	* setting and getting prototype (official way)
-		-- Object.getPrototypeOf(object)
-		-- Object.setPrototypeOf(object, prototypeToUse)
-### this pointer
-	* in general, the "this" refers to whatever is responsible for executing the function (but there are exceptions)
-	* in a regular function call, it points to the global object (window in the browser) o when a function is called within a method, it will point to the global object, even from within an IIFE
-	* in a method call, it points to the object that is calling the method
-	* in event handler functions, the browser binds it to the DOM element that triggered the event (i.e. event.target)
-	* in a function in an IEFE, "this" refers to the wrapper function var help = (function() {
-		  var test = function() {
-			console.dir(this);
-		  };
-		  return {
-			test: test
-		  }
-		})();
-		help.test(); // [object Object] { test: function() { window.runnerWindow.proxyConsole.dir(this); }}
-	* arrow functions are an exception to the cases above o they don't bind "this" to anything; "this" refers to the "this" that is outside the arrow function
-	* inside a constructor of a class, it refers to the object being created
-### hoisting
-	* works for variables declared with var and function declarations (but not function expressions) -- variables are stored in execution context and initialized to undefined -- function declarations are also stored in the execution context; this is why you can call the function before using it -- function declaration (DOES HOIST): function() { ... } -- function expression (DOES NOT HOIST):  var someFunc = function() { ... };
-### function
-	* all functions have an arguments variable; calling a function without declaring the parameters can still assign values to arguments
-		-- function blah () {}; blah("one", "two"); arguments[0] = "one", etc.
-	* each function creates a scope
-		-- lexical scoping - a function that is lexically within another function gets access to the scope of the outer function
-	* function declaration or statement
-	        -- A declared function is “saved for later use”, and will be executed later, when it is invoked (called).
-		-- function blah () {};
-		-- they are hoisted
-			alert(foo()); // Alerts 5.
-Declarations are loaded before any code can run. function foo() { return 5; }
-	* function expression
-	        -- A function expression can be stored in a variable:  var x = function (a, b) {return a * b};
-		-- After a function expression has been stored in a variable, the variable can be used as a function.
-		-- Functions stored in variables do not need function names.
-		-- They are always invoked (called) using the variable name.
-		-- function name can be omitted in function expressions to create anonymous functions (but not function declarations) - see IIFE below
-		-- function expressions are not hoisted, which allows them to retain a copy of the local variables from the scope where they were defined. alert(foo()); // ERROR! foo wasn't loaded yet var foo = function() { return 5; }
-		-- benefits:
-			o As closures
-			o As arguments to other functions
-			o As Immediately Invoked Function Expressions (IIFE)
-	* IIFE - Immediately Invoked Function Expression - runs as soon as it is defined (immediately invoked) -- (function() { ... })();
-	* functions are objects (inherit from the "global" Object as well) -- it also has a prototype (i.e. __proto__)
-		-- it also has a special prototype property (called "prototype" in browser); it is related to using the "new" operator on a constructor o it's the default object every constructor function get's assigned when instantiated o it only exists with functions and is not considered a "fallback" object o it is the same reference as the function's __proto__ o const p = new Person(); p.__proto__ === Person.prototype; // true
-### closure
-	* functions in JavaScript form closures
-	* A closure is the combination of a function bundled together (enclosed) with references to its surrounding state (the lexical environment).
-	* gives you access to an outer function’s scope from an inner function o that is, inner functions have access to the variables of outer functions
-	* they are created every time a function is created, at function creation time. function init() {
-		  var name = 'Mozilla'; // name is a local variable created by init function displayName() { // displayName() is the inner function, a closure alert(name); // use variable declared in the parent function }
-		  displayName();
-		}
-		init();
-	* Closures are useful because they let you associate data (the lexical environment) with a function that operates on that data.
-	  This has obvious parallels to object-oriented programming, where objects allow you to associate data (the object's properties) with one or more methods.
-### bind, call, and apply
-	* often used to control "this" reference
-	* call() and apply() are called immediately; bind returns a new function o apply allows you to pass additional arguments as an array
-	* bind() can be used to bind parameters
-### execution call stack, web API, task/event queue, event loop
-	* javascript engine is single-threaded; there is only one execution call stack
-	* tasks on the task/event queue will not get executed until the execution call stack is empty
-	* setTimeout, ajax, etc. are executed by other web APIs and this is why they are async -- callback is placed on task/event queue once web API process returns -- it won't get executed until execution call stack is empty (this is why setTimeout for an amount of time is not definite (it will try to run it at the time indicated, but must wait on call stack)
-	* the event loop will watch the task/event queue (aka callback queue) for callbacks from web APIs or from event driven callbacks
-	* browser wants to repaint the screen like 60 frames a second for example -- it is constrained by javascript; it cannot do a render if their is code on the execution call stack (render behaves like a high priority callback)
-		-- renderer is giving a higher priority than our callbacks that are on the task/event queue -- you can use a debounce() to prevent things that are event intensive (e.g. scroll events) from continually pushing things to the task/event queue (which will block rendering)
-		-- often referred to as "don't block the event loop" or "keep the call stack empty as much as possible
 ### arrays
 	* iteratable:  objects that implement "iterable" protocol and have an @@iterator method (i.e. Symbol.iterator); basically can do "for-of" on it o NodeList, String, Map, Set